 The Pace Board gives you a monthly overview of both scheduled and tracked hours by every team member at a glance.
 Missing hours can be added and existing time entries can be edited with just a few clicks.
 A simple color model allows you to quickly identify who's missing hours and to complete their timesheets.

-The coloured dots indicate whether a person has tracked all hours she was supposed to work (green) on a given day or not (red).
+The colored dots indicate whether a person has tracked all hours she was supposed to work (green) on a given day or not (red).
 This is what every color means:

-Light grey: The user has no hours scheduled for the day.
+Light gray: The user has no hours scheduled for the day.

-Dark grey: The user has tracked hours on a day that he was supposed not to be working.
+Dark gray: The user has tracked hours on a day that he was supposed not to be working.